dice-group/LIMES/limes-core/manual/user_manual/index.md

 ![LIMES workflow](../images/uml.png "fig:")

-The general workflow implemented by the LIMES framework is depicted in the previous figure.
-To execute LIMES, a configuration file must be given as input to the framework.
-The configuration files includes information about the source S, the target T and the link specification (LS) that will be used to link S and T.
-To achieve time and memory efficiency, LIMES serialises every new S and T into caches, in order to avoid re-querying the input datasets in the future.
+The LIMES framework consists of seven main modules of which each can be extended to accommodate new or improved functionality.
+The central modules of LIMES are the controller module, which coordinates the matching process and the data module, which contains all the classes necessary to store data.
+The matching process is carried out as follows: First, the controller calls the I/O-module, which reads the configuration file and extracts all the information necessary to carry out the comparison of instances, including the URL of the SPARQL-endpoints of the knowledge bases S (source) and T(target), the restrictions on the instances to map (e.g., their type), the expression of the metric to be used and the threshold to be used.

-Once the input resource sets are retrieved, the framework will either perform Link Discovery (LD) or Machine Learning (ML).
-For Link Discovery, LIMES will re-write, plan and execute a LS in order to identify the set of links that satisfy the conditions opposed by the LS.
-For Machine Learning, LIMES will execute the predefined ML algorithm included in the configuration file to identify an appropriate LS to link S and T. Then it proceeds in executing the LS.
-For both taks, the resulting set of links will be stored in a file included in the input configuration file.
+Given that the configuration file is valid w.r.t. the LIMES Specification Language (LSL), the query module is called.
+This module uses the configuration for the target and source knowledge bases to retrieve instances and properties from the SPARQL-endpoints of the source and target knowledge bases that adhere to the restrictions specified in the configuration file.
+The query module writes its output into a cache, which is a file.
+Once all instances have been stored in the cache, the controller chooses between performing Link Discovery or Machine Learning.
+For Link Discovery, LIMES will re-write, plan and execute the Link Specification (LS) included in the configuration file.
+The main goal of LD is to identify the set of links (mapping) that satisfy the conditions opposed by the input LS.
+For Machine Learning, LIMES will execute the predefined ML algorithm stated in the configuration file, to identify an appropriate LS to link S and T. Then it proceeds in executing the LS.
+For both taks, the mapping will be stored in the output file choosen by the user in the configuration file.
+The results are finally stored into a RDF or a XML file.

 The advantages of LIMES’ approach are manifold.
 First, it implements